vipul2802/o365hq.com/content/blog/How to get support moving forward for Windows Server 2008-2008R2.md

 +++
 title = "How to get support moving forward for Windows Server 2008/2008R2" description = "Windows Server 2008 and Windows Server 2008R2 are approaching the end of their support life cycle.
-After 14-Jan-2020, there will be no additional free security updates on-premises, non-security updates, free support options, or online technical content updates." date = 2020-01-08
+After 14-Jan-2020, there will be no additional security updates on-premises, non-security updates, free support options, or online technical content updates." date = 2020-01-08

 [taxonomies]